-- 1. Children Looked After or previously Looked After. - 2.
-Exceptional need. - 3.
-Siblings already on the roll within any of the Fulham College Academy Trust schools: Fulham Cross Academy, Fulham Cross Girls' and the Fulham Cross Sixth Form. - 4.
+- Children Looked After or previously Looked After. - 2.
+Children with sibling in any of the FCAT schools at the time of admission. - 3.
 Distance from home to school.

 Twins, triplets and multiple births

 In the case of a tie-break for children of multiple births, offers will be made to the siblings and be considered as an excepted pupil in accordance with the Admissions Code.